Stephanowicz/moOde-audioplayer-addons/README.md

 8. Show total and remainig/elapsed playtime below playlist
 	- ![image](https://github.com/user-attachments/assets/e9b5049d-a9b4-4ce8-8b68-6c51aa6bcc01)
  	- remaining or elapsed playtime will be shown according to Your general display setting of showing playtime

+9. Increase text-size of Artist, Title, Album in screen-saver wide-mode
+    - at moment a fixed size...
+I'm thinking of to make it adjustable

 That's it - have fun!